 Hike starts at Calawee Cove at D.L.
 Bliss State Park or Emerald Bay.
-Trail follows cliffs and coves along Lake Tahoe, nesting ospreys and eagles, short side trail to Rubicon Lighthouse.
-Although the lighthouse was only used from 1916 to 1919 to warn sailors of the dangerous rocks just below the water’s surface, during its short use the lighthouse was considered the world’s highest elevation maritime navigation light.
-Parking fee.
-Closed for the season.
+Trail follows cliffs and coves along Lake Tahoe, nesting ospreys and eagles, short side trail to Rubicon Lighthouse, which is easy to access with small children.

 Sugar Pine Point State Park

-Five Lakes is a great hike inside Granite Chief Wilderness, with the first 1 mile+ a steady ascent with great views of Alpine Meadows (be sure to stop and look back).
+Five Lakes is a great hike inside Granite Chief Wilderness, with the first 1 mile+ a steady ascent with great views of Alpine Meadows.
 Trailhead 1.8 miles up Alpine Meadows Road from Hwy.
-89 on the right side across from the intersection with Deer Park Drive.
-Look for a well-worn path leading to the trail (designated by a large brown kiosk).
-Dogs prohibited during fawning season for deer.
+89 across from Deer Park Drive.
+Dogs prohibited May 15-July 15.

 Shirley Canyon & Shirley Lake

-This trail is your best bet for seeing how those snowy slopes look in summertime.
-This lovely hike follows a creek as it passes by waterfalls and spectacular granite boulders along Shirley Creek.
+This hike follows a creek as it passes by waterfalls and spectacular granite boulders along Shirley Creek.
+Park at the end of Squaw Peak Road.
+The first section that follows the creek is great for kids.
 As you climb, the trail may sometimes be hard to distinguish, so keep the creek on your right going up and on your left going down.
-Can continue a strenuous climb to High Camp and take the Aerial Tram back to Squaw Valley (check schedule in advance).
-Follow Squaw Valley Road from Hwy.
-89 to the ski area, take a right at the Tram building onto Squaw Peak Road, park at the end (about half a mile up) and follow the sandy path at the end of the condo development to the trailhead.
-Closed for the season.
-TART
+Can continue a strenuous climb to High Camp and take the Aerial Tram to the valley (schedule at squawalpine.com).

 Squaw & Emigrant Peaks

 Ride the Aerial Tram to High Camp, elev.
-8,200’, and choose from a variety of trails (with maps available from Guest Services or online).
+8,200’, and choose from a variety of trails (maps from Guest Services or squawalpine.com).
 Climb to the weathered buttresses atop Squaw Peak, visit the historic Watson Monument at Emigrant Peak or meander through the meadows covered with wildflowers, and enjoy the panoramic views afforded from Squaw’s spacious upper mountain.
-Dogs must be leashed while riding the Aerial Tram and inside any buildings or facilities at High Camp.
-Aerial Tram ticket required; check schedule in advance.
-Tram closed for the season.
-TART
+Tram ticket required.
+Hikes in the meadows good for small children.

-This is a short, self-guided nature loop offering a half-hour walk with informational signs along the way that explain how glacial action carved and polished the surface landscape.
-Take Interstate 80 West from Truckee to the Castle Peak/Boreal Ridge Road exit.
-Follow signs to the Tahoe National Forest Trailhead.
+Short, self-guided nature loop with signs that explain how glacial action carved and polished the surface landscape.
+Take Interstate 80 W from Truckee to the Castle Peak/Boreal Ridge Road exit.

 Pacific Crest Trail/Mount Judah Loop